mochimoshi/nightmarket/README.md

 `gem install rails`.
 Cool beans.

 Now, go into the project directory and also run `bundle install`.
+(You may need to run "ARCHFLAGS='-arch x86_64' bundle install")

 You will need to set up Ruby environmental variables for Google Signin.
 You can create an app at the [Google Development Console](https://console.developers.google.com).

-When that is all done, create your test databases with `rake:db`, create assets with `rake assets:precompile` and then run `rails server` to access your site on [localhost:3000](http://localhost:3000).
+When that is all done, create your test databases with `rake db:create` and "rake db:migrate", create assets with `rake assets:precompile` and then run `rails server` to access your site on [localhost:3000](http://localhost:3000).
 You did it!